LeNekoza/MCP_HF_Hackathon/README.md

 ## 🚀 Overview

-The Hospital AI Helper Aid (H.A.H.A) is an advanced AI-powered application designed to assist medical professionals and patients within a hospital environment.
+The Health AI Hospital Aid (H.A.H.A) is an advanced AI-powered application designed to assist medical professionals and patients within a hospital environment.
 It features a sophisticated chat interface for medical consultations, real-time access to hospital data through database integration, and an interactive dashboard for visualizing key hospital metrics and forecast data.
 The system leverages the Model Context Protocol (MCP) for intelligent data handling and integrates with powerful large language models like Nebius Llama 3.3 70B.

 The main interface and application logic are orchestrated within [`src/components/interface.py`](src/components/interface.py).